nadia-dot-com/shop/README.md

 ## Features

+### Backend Communication
+Integration with a dedicated Node.js/Express server.
+Managed the full data lifecycle (fetching, sending, and updating) and established seamless communication with the database.

 ### Server State Management
 Powered by TanStack Query for efficient data fetching, automated caching, real-time synchronization, and seamless handling of loading/error states.